Witness: R. Kelly controlled girlfriends during CBS segment

 Kelly, 54, has repeatedly denied accusations that he preyed on several alleged victims during a 30-year career highlighted by his 1996 mega hit “I Believe I Can Fly.”
 His lawyers have portrayed the accusers as groupies seeking to take advantage of his fame.

 The trial is unfolding under coronavirus precautions restricting the press and the public to overflow courtrooms with video feeds.
-That's made it difficult to gauge the reactions of Kelly, who has been jailed since his federal indictment was announced in 2019.
+That has made it difficult to gauge the reactions of Kelly, who has been jailed since his federal indictment was announced in 2019.

+If “Surviving R. Kelly" came on TV, “we were to immediately change the channel."

 That interview was also the first time he directly addressed the allegations made in the Lifetime documentary.